 - Self-paced.
 Usually, it allows employees greater flexibility without multiple hard deadlines.

-- Complements current roles.
+- Complementary to current roles.
 The skill does not replace training but makes the employee more effective in their current role.

 - An ongoing process so that the skill acquired has more than a single-use case or isolated value.

-Companies usually implement their competency-based curriculum in-house, but it can be a substantial amount of work to maintain the curriculum, measure how effective it is, and add new skills.
+Companies usually implement their competency-based curriculum in-house, but it can be a substantial amount of work to maintain the curriculum, measure its effectiveness, and add new skills.
 Furthermore, determining whether it’s effective can be difficult among smaller sample sizes.
 Many times, companies need to develop the skills of employees that no one in the company has.
 This is why many companies look for external sources of learning.
 Nonetheless, finding a credible source of learning can be a hassle.

-The Caliper Precision Series helps develop employees by providing snackable, microlearning content which is broken up into modules for skill development.
+The Caliper Precision Series helps develop employees by providing snackable, microlearning content broken up into modules for skill development.
 Each module allows managers to coach employees with focus areas.
-The Precision Series is dynamically configurable which allows managers to customize the curriculum to the employee’s needs.
+The Precision Series is dynamically configurable, enabling managers to customize the curriculum to the employee’s needs.
 The series scales learning among employees with nearly unlimited opportunities.

-Competency-based learning is a practical option for companies to develop employees’ skills in order to save costs, provide flexibility, and enable employee growth.
-Choosing a competency-based training option, such as the Precision Series, is vital to the success of the objective.
+Competency-based learning is a practical option for companies to develop employees’ skills to save costs, provide flexibility, and enable employee growth.
+Choosing a competency-based training option, such as the Precision Series, is vital to the objective’s success.